klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 This human-centered approach to AI agent deployment directly addresses the underfitting/overfitting tension discussed throughout this work.
 By thoughtfully designing the human-AI boundary and creating appropriate mechanisms for collaboration, organizations can avoid both underutilizing AI capabilities (underfitting) and creating overly rigid or inappropriate automation (overfitting).
 The result is a more adaptive organization that effectively leverages both human judgment and AI capabilities.

-### 9.4.8 Prompt Testing and Evaluation Frameworks
+### 9.4.8 Human-Centered Prompt Testing and Evaluation

-As organizations integrate AI systems across their operations, ensuring the quality and effectiveness of human-AI interactions becomes a critical concern.
-While Chapter 8 explores prompt engineering as an organizational capability and outlines foundational techniques, this section focuses on the human and practical dimensions of testing and evaluating prompts in operational contexts.
+While Chapter 8 explored prompt engineering as an organizational capability and outlined foundational techniques, this section focuses specifically on the human and experiential dimensions of testing and evaluating prompts in operational contexts.

-#### The Human Challenge of Prompt Quality Assurance
+#### The Human Experience of Prompt Quality Assurance

 Organizations implementing AI systems face significant challenges related to ensuring consistent quality in human-AI interactions: